hlacontainers/pitch-crc/README.md

 For the instructions to build a skeleton or a complete Pitch CRC container image see [BUILDME](BUILDME.md).

-The simplest way to start the Pitch CRC container is with the following `docker-compose.yml` file, with the following assumptions:
+The simplest way to start the Pitch CRC container is with the following `docker-compose.yml` file, where in this example:

-- The Pitch CRC container image is skeleton image.
+- The Pitch CRC container image is a skeleton image.
-- The Pitch Free RTI is installed on the host file system under the directory `${RTI_HOME}`.
+- The Pitch Free RTI is installed on the host file system under the directory `${PITCH_RTI_HOME}`.

 ````
 version: '3'